 - I. Employees will be notified by July 1 of each year if and when the furlough is scheduled. - II.
 Supervisors will notify those employees who will either be required to work, or be assigned to be on stand-by during the furlough by November 1.
-Employees assigned to be on stand-by during the holiday furlough shall have the option of working during this period.

-III.
-During the furlough period, employees may use accrued CTO, vacation or they may take the time off without pay.
-The furlough will not affect health benefits and leaves and seniority will continue to accrue.
+Employees assigned to be on stand-by during the holiday furlough shall have the option of working during this period. - III.
+During the furlough period, employees may use accrued CTO, vacation or take the time off without pay.
+The furlough will not affect health benefits and leaves and seniority will continue to accrue. - A. Any new regular employee hired on or after pay period 20 of each year, who does not have sufficient time to accrue vacation to use during the furlough may be advanced vacation time to cover the non-holiday time during the furlough.
+Employees may request an advance using the prescribed form.
+If requesting such an advance of vacation leave, following the furlough period, the employee's vacation will reflect a negative balance and any future vacation accruals shall be deducted until the vacation advance is fully repaid.
+The employee shall not take vacation leave until a positive leave balance is restored.